MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

 1. __writecr3() to attach to the process context saved in VMCB
-2. Make a NonPagedPool **shadow** copy of the target page
+2. Create a non-paged pool shadow copy of the target 4KB page
-3. Copy the hook shellcode to **shadow** page + hook page offset.
+3. Copy the hook shellcode to **shadow** copy + hook page offset.
+4. Update the target page nPTE's PFN in the **shadow** nCR3 to the **shadow** copy
-4. Give rwx permissions to the nPTE of the copy page, in **shadow** ncr3
+5. Set the permissions of the **shadow** nCR3 nPTE to RWX
-5. Set the nPTE permissions of the original target page to rw-only in **primary** (so that we can trap on execute access)
+6. Set the permissions of the **primary** nCR3 nPTE (which points to the hookless copy of the target page) to rw-only
-6. Create an MDL to lock the target page's virtual address to the guest physical address and, consequently, the host physical address. *If the hooked page is paged out, then your NPT hook will redirect execution on some unknown memory page!!!*
+7. Create an MDL to lock the hooked page's virtual address to the guest and host physical addresses. *If our target page is paged out, then the NPT hook will redirect execution for some unknown memory page!!!*

 <br>